Dancing Days: Stone Temple Pilots version

 American rock band Stone Temple Pilots recorded an acoustic cover of "Dancing Days" for the tribute album, Encomium: A Tribute to Led Zeppelin (1995).
 Their version is a grunge and alternative rock song, with elements of swing, an example of the DeLeo brother's jazz influences.
-The song was released as a promotional single that same year, and peaked at No. 63 on the US Billboard Hot 100 Airplay chart.
+Atlantic Records serviced the song to contemporary hit radio on May 16, 1995, and peaked at No. 63 on the US Billboard Hot 100 Airplay chart.

 The band repurposed the chorus riff on Trippin' on a Hole in a Paper Heart", a song and second single from their third studio album, Tiny Music...
 Songs from the Vatican Gift Shop (1996).

 Release

 A promotional single of "Dancing Days", shortened to three minutes and 46 seconds, was released in 1995, with the four minute and two second album version as the B-side.
 The single was manufactured by WEA Manufacturing, made by Specialty Records, and issued with a black and white printed tray card, but no front insert.

 While not entering the US Hot 100, the song reached No. 63 on Hot 100 Airplay, No. 11 on Alternative Airplay, No. 3 on Mainstream Rock and No. 46 on the Canada Top Singles chart.